Effective Masses and Spring-Rates and a Lever-Ratio or Gear-Ratio

 EquivalentInertia

-Mass Moment-of-Inertia and Torque
+Mass Moment-of-Inertia

-To calculate the Force to accelerate a body along a straight-line, you must know the Mass of the body.
+To calculate the Force to Accelerate a body along a straight-line, you must know the Mass of the body.

-Mass Moment-of-Inertia of a Point-Mass
+Mass Moment-of-Inertia of a point-mass

-Element Mass at Radius
+Point Mass at Radius

-Element Mass at Radius
+Point Mass at Radius

 Note

-Mass Moment of Inertia of simple bodies rotating on a Plane.
+Mass Moment of Inertia of geometric shapes

 Extruded Rectangle